 To start, stop or transfer your service, please call us at (616) 897-8402 or come visit our office at 127 N. Broadway Lowell, MI 49331.
-A deposit and fees are required for all new accounts.
+A deposit and fee may be required to start electric service.
 Please contact us if you have any further questions.

 Click below to view all of the rate schedules for Lowell Light & Power.
 This includes residential, commercial, and industrial rates, as well as a description of any charges you may see on your monthly billing statement.

-If you’re struggling or falling behind on your monthly electric bill, Lowell Light and Power offers payment plans to help you get caught up.
-Monthly, bi-weekly and weekly payment plans are created based on your usage and past due amount.
-After an amount is created, we determine the number of payments scheduled for your plan.
+If you’re struggling to pay your monthly electric bill on time, Lowell Light and Power offers monthly, bi-weekly and weekly payment plans to help you get caught up.
+The payment plans are created based on your usage and past due amount at that time.
+After an amount is calculated, we determine the number of payments scheduled for your plan.
 If this is something you’re interested in, please call our office at (616) 897-8402.

 Shut Off Policy

 To prevent your power from being disconnected, you can call (616) 897-8402 or stop in our office to make a payment arrangement.
-Flat River Outreach Ministries (FROM) also offers assistance to those in need of help with their electric bill.
+Flat River Outreach Ministries (FROM) may also offer assistance to those in need of help with their electric bill.
 You can contact their office at (616) 897-8260 to see if you qualify.

 Tree maintenance is essential to an electric distribution system’s reliability.